What is HTML?

 • <main>

 These define the type of content associated with each element.
-This makes structuring content more efficient and helps search engines crawl the website, meaning a well-structured HTML5 site has better chances of ranking highly in search results.
+This makes structuring content more efficient and helps search engines crawl the website, meaning a well-structured HTML5 site has a better chance of ranking highly in search results.
+Not sure how search rankings work?
+Read our beginner’s guide to SEO to find out more about how it can help your site and/or business rank high on search engines.

 WebM video format